krishna-swaroop/Random_Projects/README.md

 # Random_Projects

-This repo contains codes for various random projects made in Quarantine.
+This repo contains codes for various random projects and scripts written to retain my sanity.
-(I'm just bored.
-Plis send help)